 - Did you want to be controlled by them?

 If you want to change them, you are also trying to control them.

 When you try to change them or their controlling ways, can you see that you are trying to control them too?
 You can’t accept their behaviors, that’s why you want to change them.
-When I say accept, I don’t mean condone their behaviors or do what you are told.
+When I say accept their behaviors, I don’t mean to condone their behaviors or do what you are told.
 I mean not resisting or fighting their behaviors and letting them be.

 My brothers always wonder why they gets nagged at by our parents while I don’t.
 It’s not because my parents are unfair.
 It’s because I don’t feed my parents’ ego.
 We may have opposing views but I bite my tongue.
 I try my best not to argue with them.